mattermost/docs/source/install/use-kubernetes-mattermost.rst

 To update the version of blue or green, change the version in the manifest to match the current version or the version you’d like to deploy.
 This change (regardless of which is the ``productionDeployment``) initiates a database migration.
-The schema is backwards and forwards compatible across minor versions and will not disrupt the production deployment.
+The schema is backwards and forwards compatible across minor versions  (from 5.9 onwards) and will not disrupt the production deployment.
+However, it will auto-upgrade the database.

 Canary Builds
 -------------

 A canary build is used to test an experimental or untested build.
 It's similar to a blue-green deployment in that multiple environments are run simultaneously.
-However, where blue-green deployments have different URLs, canary builds are segmented randomly and users are not explicitly aware that they're on the canary build environment.
+However, where blue-green deployments have different URLs, canary builds are set up to direct a random segment of users to the test environment.
+Users are not explicitly aware that they're on the canary build environment.

+The redirect is managed with a cookie, which is valid for 24 hours.

 The Mattermost Operator currently allows segmenting by percentage (i.e., splitting the user pool between production and the canary build).
 In future releases segmentation options will include teams and individual users.

-Configuring canary builds requires an update to the ``clusterinstallation.manifest.yaml`` file and the addition of a plugin via System Console.
-Before proceeding, first download the plugin from `Mattermost Canary Plugin <https://github.com/mattermost/mattermost-plugin-canary>`__.
+Configuring canary builds requires an update to the ``mattermost-installation.yaml`` file and the addition of a plugin via System Console.
+Before proceeding, first download the `Mattermost Plugin for Canary Deployments <https://github.com/mattermost/mattermost-plugin-canary>`__.

 **Configuring canary builds**

-Open the ``clusterinstallation manifest.yaml`` file and add ``canary`` under ``spec``.
+Open the ``mattermost-installation.yaml`` file and add ``canary`` under ``spec``.

 .. code-block:: yaml